Ledger-Donjon/turboplot/README.md

 TurboPlot is a blazingly fast waveform renderer made for visualizing huge traces.

-Traces are displayed using a density rendering algorithm performed on the GPU thanks to a compute shader, enabling very smooth navigation even with traces as big as 1 Giga samples!
+Traces are displayed using a density rendering algorithm distributed across GPU and CPU threads, enabling very smooth navigation even with traces as big as 1 Giga samples!
 The density rendering allows analyzing traces easily on a large scale, while also preserving single-sample peaks visible.

 ![screenshot](screenshot.png)